imixs/imixs-ml/README.md

 Imixs-ML-spaCy is a wrapper service to adapt the [spaCy API](https://spacy.io/) for the Imixs-ML framework.

 Learn more in the section [Imixs-ML spaCy](./imixs-ml-spacy/README.md).

+# Imixs-ML Training

+Imixs-ML-Training is separate training microserve to be use to train existing wokflow data.

+Learn more in the section [Imixs-ML spaCy](./imixs-ml-training/README.md).

 # Contribute